William Henry Redmond: Barbara Gaca

 7-year-old Barbara Gaca (born November 7, 1947) disappeared on March 24, 1955, after leaving home to walk to school six blocks away.
-In the Gratiot-Seven Mile neighbourhood of Detroit, she was last seen walking between her house and Assumption Grotto School, where she was enrolled.
-The distance between her house and the school was six blocks.
+In the Gratiot-Seven Mile neighbourhood of Detroit, she was last seen walking between her house and Assumption Grotto School.
 On March 31, 1955, a train worker discovered Barbara's body, which was covered in an Army blanket.
-She had been sexually assaulted, strangled, and stabbed fifteen times before being dumped at an Oakland County landfill, some 25 miles northwest of her home in West Bloomfield Township, Michigan, close to the Grand Trunk Western Railroad.
-Between Walnut Lake Road and Pontiac Trail, 200 feet off Halstead Road, lay the wooded valley where Barbara's body was discovered.
-The murder and rape happened within two or four hours after her kidnapping, according to the evidence, and it was strongly suspected that she had been killed in a spotless vehicle or apartment.
+She had been sexually assaulted, strangled, and stabbed fifteen times before being dumped at an Oakland County landfill.
 After interviewing friends and family members, it was determined that Barbara had spoken to a young male neighbour at the intersection of Linnhurst and Gratiot, four blocks from her school.
 She explained to him that she was waiting for a friend.
 Another neighbour claimed to have witnessed Barbara being dragged into a vehicle.
 Two further witnesses claimed to have seen a 1954 green Hudson at a gas station that morning near 10 Mile and Groesbeck.

-The driver was described as a 40- to 45-year-old man who was 150 pounds, around 5-feet-6 inches tall.
-An attendant was pumping fuel while a girl that matched Barbara's description was inside the vehicle.
-The girl seemed terrified according to the gas station attendant.
+The driver was described as a 40-to-45-year-old man who was 150 pounds, around 5-feet-6 inches tall.
+An attendant was pumping fuel while a girl that matched Barbara's description was inside the vehicle; the girl seemed terrified according to the gas station attendant.
 Other witnesses came forward saying that between 10:30 and 11:00 a.m. on the day of Gaca's kidnapping, they had seen a new Buick with a cream-coloured top parked near her dump site.
-Even though they could not see anyone else, the trunk was open.
-Some claimed the car was green, while others stated it was maroon.
-A tall, thin male was seen nearby at around the same time, according to a witness.
 After thirteen pages of details regarding the murder were sent to the FBI's Violent Criminal Apprehension System (VICAP) in 1996, Redmond came to light as a suspect.
 Redmond's whereabouts at the time of Barbara's murder are unknown although investigators determined that an individual with the name "William Henry Redmond" was working for a railroad in New Mexico at the time of her murder.
 Her murder is still unsolved.